Getting Started

 Messaging is a great way to build loosely coupled, scalable, and reliable systems.
 But it has its challenges.
 The most common difficulty is seeing what's happening in a system.
 This is one of the problems solved by the Particular Service Platform.

-The goal of the Platform is to provide a set of tools that make it easier to build and maintain messaging systems.
+The Platform's goal is to provide a set of tools that make it easier to build and maintain messaging systems.
 The tools are tailored to the common needs of messaging systems and 'just work', out of the box.
 They enable developers to focus on more important challenges, such as gaining a better understanding of their business domains.

 The Particular Service Platform consists of NServiceBus, ServiceControl, ServicePulse, and ServiceInsight.